Last Battles of Napoleon

 edition (OSG), markers for 2nd and 3rd edition (Clash of

 Arms), templates with at-start orders for the different scenarios, Variant counters based on Dave Jones' OOB.
-Leader counters (JPG) and courier counters for the Marker-Free Basic Rules.
+Leader counters and courier counters for the Marker-Free Basic Rules.

 -